evacchi/kogito-rules-example/README.md

 end
 ```

-then fire up the Quarkus instance with:
+Now fire up the Quarkus service in deveveloper mode with:

 	$ mvn compile quarkus:dev